quantalogic/quantalogic/quantalogic_codeact/docs/logging-configuration.md

 - Only actual errors are displayed
 - No debug or info messages clutter the output
+- Plugin loading and toolbox initialization messages are suppressed
 - External dependency logging is also suppressed

 ## Customizing Log Levels